All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is semaglutide safe for people with very high blood pressure?

 Semaglutide has been studied in patients with various degrees of hypertension, including those on multiple blood pressure medications.
-However, patients with severe or uncontrolled hypertension should prioritize established antihypertensive therapies first.
+But patients with severe or uncontrolled hypertension should prioritize established antihypertensive therapies first.
 Your cardiologist or primary care doctor can help determine whether adding semaglutide is appropriate for your situation.

 Taking the Next Step